WABE (FM)

-WABE (90.1 MHz) – branded 90.1 FM WABE – is a non-commercial educational FM radio station licensed to Atlanta, Georgia, and serving the Atlanta metropolitan area, serving as the National Public Radio (NPR) member station for the market.
+WABE (90.1 FM) is a non-commercial educational radio station licensed to Atlanta, Georgia, United States, and serves the Atlanta metropolitan area as a members station of National Public Radio (NPR).
 Owned by Atlanta Public Schools and licensed to the Atlanta Board of Education, it is a sister outlet to PBS member station WABE-TV (channel 30) and local educational access cable service APS Cable Channel 22.
 The three outlets share studios on Bismark Road in the Morningside/Lenox Park section of Atlanta; WABE-TV's transmitter is located on New Street Northeast (south of DeKalb Avenue) in the city's Edgewood neighborhood.

-WABE carries a general public radio schedule with local hosts Lois Reitzes, Rose Scott and H. Johnson and produces the Peabody Award-winning podcast Buried Truths with Hank Klibanoff.
+WABE carries a general public radio schedule with local hosts Lisa Rayam (Morning Edition), Rose Scott (Closer Look), Jim Burress (All Things Considered) and H. Johnson (Jazz/Blues Classics) and produces numerous podcasts, including the Peabody Award-winning Buried Truths with Hank Klibanoff.

 In September 1994, a nonprofit corporation, the Atlanta Educational Telecommunications Collaborative, Inc., was founded to provide financial, promotional, and volunteer support for WABE (as well as WABE-TV channel 30 and Atlanta Public Schools cable channel 22).
 WABE's signal reaches practically all of the northwestern and north-central parts of the state.
 It is the dominant public radio station in metropolitan Atlanta, but starting on June 30, 2014, has been joined during the daytime by Georgia Public Broadcasting's Atlanta feed on 88.5 WRAS-FM.
 GPB provides public radio programming to most of the rest of the state.